crownstone/website/business/04-real-estate-developers.md

 {% include snippets/full-width-container-begin%}

-{% include snippets/two-cols-centered-text-img-begin text-right='true' %}
+{% include snippets/two-cols-centered-text-img-begin text-alignment='right' %}

 ### The next generation of homeowners is coming